Corvallis, Oregon: Name change

 In December 1853 the 5th Oregon Territorial Legislature met in Salem, where a petition was presented seeking to change the name of that city to either "Thurston" or "Valena".
 At the same time, another petition was presented seeking to change the name of Salem to "Corvallis", from the Latin meaning "heart of the valley", while a third resolution was presented to the upper house seeking to change the name of Marysville to Corvallis.

 A heated debate followed, with the name ultimately awarded to Corvallis in an act passed on December 20 of that same year.
 By way of rationale, the name "Marysville" was successfully argued to duplicate the moniker of a town in California, located on the same stagecoach route and that a name change was thus necessary to avoid confusion.

-Incorporation
+Territorial Capitol

-A faction within the deeply divided legislature sought to make Corvallis the capital of the Oregon Territory, and in December 1855 the 6th Territorial Legislature initially convened there before returning to Salem later that month—the town which would eventually be selected as the permanent seat of state government.
+A faction within the deeply divided legislature elected to make Corvallis the capital of the Oregon Territory in December 1855.
+After the 6th Territorial Legislature convened there, the capital was returned to Salem, which would eventually be selected as the permanent seat of state government.

 Corvallis was incorporated as a city on January 29, 1857.